UG-SEP/ujjwal-gupta-submission/README.md

 ### 🚀 Reliability and Efficiency
 - **Effective Error Handling**: Smoothly manages unexpected issues to ensure uninterrupted interaction.
+- **Lazy Loading**: The AI Chat Bot help button is only visible once the title and description of the problem page is loaded to avoid unnecessary click before the content loaded
 ---

 ## What Makes AlgoZenith Chat Bot Different?